Super cool white paint basically creates 'free air conditioning'

-Ultra-black coatings and paints like Vantablack have gotten a lot of attention in recent years.
+Ultra-black coatings and paints like Vantablack have gotten lots of attention in recent years.
 What the world needs now is to cool off (we've hit an unprecedented point in global warming), and a new white paint developed by engineers at Purdue University could help.

 The paint reflects 95.5% of sunlight and "can keep surfaces up to 18 degrees Fahrenheit cooler than their ambient surroundings," said Purdue in a statement this week.
 That's something commercial heat-reflecting white paints haven't been able to achieve.